saketpanwar/AgentOS/README.md

 You give AgentOS a goal.
 A coordinated team of AI agents takes it from there:

-1. **CEO Agent** — interprets the goal, defines success criteria, delegates work
+1. **CEO Agent** — interprets the goal and produces a structured execution plan
-2. **Planner Agent** — decomposes the goal into a dependency graph of subtasks
+2. **Planner Agent** — decomposes the CEO plan into an ordered list of concrete steps
-3. **Developer Agent** — writes working code, iterates on feedback
+3. **Developer Agent** — writes working code, iterates on QA feedback
-4. **QA Agent** — reviews every output, flags failures, requests revisions
+4. **QA Agent** — runs the code in a real headless browser, scores it, requests revisions
-5. **Writer Agent** — generates documentation, reports, and READMEs
+5. **Writer Agent** — generates documentation and a final deliverable report

 Every step is streamed live to the UI via WebSockets.
+Six preset pipelines are included out of the box: Software Development, Research & Intelligence, Investment Analysis, Legal Review, Content Marketing, and Academic Literature Review.
+Custom pipelines can be built and saved in the UI.

 ---